LOADING ...

 Soon she reappeared,

-Carrying in her arms their pride and joy, child.
+Carrying in her arms pride and joy, their child.

-I'd never a squint like that
+I'd never seen a like that

 I wonder what became of